-Further to Article 45d, Member States shall ensure that measures are taken to allow qualified providers of electronic attestations of attributes to verify by electronic means at the request of the user, the authenticity of the following attributes against the relevant authentic source at national level or via designated intermediaries recognised at national level, in accordance with Union or national law and in cases where these attributes rely on authentic sources within the public sector:
+Pursuant to Article 45e, Member States shall ensure that measures are taken to allow qualified trust service providers of electronic attestations of attributes to verify by electronic means at the request of the user, the authenticity of the following attributes against the relevant authentic source at national level or via designated intermediaries recognised at national level, in accordance with Union or national law and where these attributes rely on authentic sources within the public sector:

 - 1. Address;

 - 2. Age;

 - 3. Gender;

 - 4. Civil status;

 - 5. Family composition;

 - 6. Nationality or citizenship;

 - 7. Educational qualifications, titles and licenses;

 - 8. Professional qualifications, titles and licenses;

-- 8a.
-Powers and mandates to represent natural or legal persons
+- 9. Powers and mandates to represent natural or legal persons

-- 9. Public permits and licenses;
+- 10. Public permits and licenses;

-- 10. For legal persons, financial and company data.
+- 11. For legal persons, financial and company data.

-ANNEX VIa - REQUIREMENTS FOR ELECTRONIC ATTESTATION OF ATTRIBUTES ISSUED BY OR ON BEHALF OF A PUBLIC BODY RESPONSIBLE FOR AN AUTHENTIC SOURCE
+ANNEX VII - REQUIREMENTS FOR ELECTRONIC ATTESTATION OF ATTRIBUTES ISSUED BY OR ON BEHALF OF A PUBLIC BODY RESPONSIBLE FOR AN AUTHENTIC SOURCE

-1. An electronic attestation of attributes issued by or on behalf of a public body responsible for an authentic source shall contain:
+An electronic attestation of attributes issued by or on behalf of a public body responsible for an authentic source shall contain:

-(a) an indication, at least in a form suitable for automated processing, that the attestation has been issued as an electronic attestation of attributes issued by or on behalf of a public body responsible for an authentic source;

-(b) a set of data unambiguously representing the public body issuing the electronic attestation of attributes, including at least, the Member State in which that public body is established and its name and, where applicable, its registration number as stated in the official records;

-(c) a set of data unambiguously representing the entity which the attested attributes is referring to; if a pseudonym is used, it shall be clearly indicated;

-(d) the attested attribute or attributes, including, where applicable, the information necessary to identify the scope of those attributes;

-(e) details of the beginning and end of the attestation's period of validity;

-(f) the attestation identity code, which must be unique for the issuing public body and if applicable the indication of the scheme of attestations that the attestation of attributes is part of;

-(g) the qualified electronic signature or qualified electronic seal of the issuing body;

-(h) the location where the certificate supporting the qualified electronic signature or qualified electronic seal referred to in point (g) is available free of charge;

-(i) the information or location of the services that can be used to enquire about the validity status of the attestation.
+- (a) an indication, at least in a form suitable for automated processing, that the attestation has been issued as an electronic attestation of attributes issued by or on behalf of a public body responsible for an authentic source; - (b) a set of data unambiguously representing the public body issuing the electronic attestation of attributes, including at least, the Member State in which that public body is established and its name and, where applicable, its registration number as stated in the official records; - (c) a set of data unambiguously representing the entity to which the attested attributes is refer; if a pseudonym is used, it shall be clearly indicated; - (d) the attested attribute or attributes, including, where applicable, the information necessary to identify the scope of those attributes; - (e) details of the beginning and end of the attestation's period of validity; - (f) the attestation identity code, which must be unique for the issuing public body and, if applicable, an indication of the scheme of attestations that the attestation of attributes is part of; - (g) the qualified electronic signature or qualified electronic seal of the issuing body; - (h) the location where the certificate supporting the qualified electronic signature or qualified electronic seal referred to in point (g) is available free of charge; - (i) the information or location of the services that can be used to enquire about the validity status of the attestation.

+This summary is the exclusive intellectual property of Microsec zrt.
+When referring to this summary or parts thereof, the name of the copyright holder and the exact reference (including the website of the copyright holder) shall be indicated.

+This summary has been prepared as working material and may not be relied upon by third parties.
+Although this summary analyses draft legislation, the information contained therein does not constitute legal advice within the meaning of the Hungarian Act on the Legal Profession (Section 41 of Act LXXVIII of 2017).
+Microsec zrt. is not entitled to make any legal assessment of past, present or future circumstances, and therefore this working document may not be used for such purposes.
+Microsec zrt. excludes any liability that may arise in connection with the reference to this summary or legal transactions based on the information contained herein.